Will No-fault Divorce Affect Financial Settlements?

-No-fault divorce has been introduced in England and Wales from April 2022, in accordance with the Divorce, Dissolution and Separation Act.
+No-fault divorce was introduced in England and Wales on 6th April 2022, in accordance with the Divorce, Dissolution and Separation Act.

 For the most part, the new no-fault divorce rules have generally been welcomed by divorcing couples and lawyers alike, since they tend to remove some of the negativity and acrimony associated with the old system and reduce the likelihood of legal conflict.